 Action taken against six offending firms

-The Ministry of Supplies started legal proceedings against only six offending firms in the first nine months of the fiscal year even though a much larger number were found to be involved in misconduct.
+May 17, 2017-The Ministry of Supplies started legal proceedings against only six offending firms in the first nine months of the fiscal year even though a much larger number were found to be involved in misconduct.

 Government agencies often do not take action against errant traders citing lack of relevant laws and adequate manpower.